 We can take children as young as 4 years old on our family float section, the Middle Yough.
 The minimum age on the Lower Yough, our beginner to intermediate section, is 12 years old.
-For the Cheat River the minimum age is 14 years old, and on the Upper Yough the minimum age is 16 years old.
+For the Upper Yough the minimum age is 16 years old.

 At normal water levels our rafts can fit three to six people comfortably.
 If it is high water, we switch to eight- to ten-man rafts.
 For the Upper Yough, the format calls for a maximum of three people and a guide in each raft.
 We also have smaller boats, like our one or two person inflatable kayaks that we call duckies.
 Click here to see the different watercraft we offer.

 There will be a guide in your raft if you book an Express, Fully Guided, or Premium Guided tour on the Lower Yough.
 There will also be a guide in your raft if you book a Fully Guided or Premium Guided tour on the Middle Yough.
 On the Guide Escorted tours of the Middle or Lower Yough, there will be guides along with the tour in safety kayaks or separate rafts giving instructions on where to go and what to do, but you will have the thrill of guiding your own raft.
 Guides are also in all rafts on our Upper Yough tours.